-By Mark Blumberg (November 4, 2008)
+By Mark Blumberg (January 4, 2011)

-Canadian registered charities are required to file their T3010 within 6 months after the charity's fiscal year-end.
-There used to be approximately 2000 registered Canadian charities per year that did not file a T3010A Registered Charity Information Return (commonly referred to as the "T3010") and lost their charitable status.
-That is 2000 out of about 82,000 charities that existed in Canada.
-Charities are sixty times more likely to lose their charitable status for non-filing this one form compared to all the other reasons that the Charities Directorate of the Canada Revenue Agency (CRA) revokes charitable registrations combined.
-Charities are learning that a non-filing of the T3010 is a very painful experience.
+Canadian registered charities are required to file their T3010 Registered Charity Information Return (commonly referred to as the "T3010") within 6 months after their charity's fiscal year-end.
+There used to be approximately 2000 registered Canadian charities per year that did not file a T3010 and lost their charitable status as a result.
+That is 2000 out of about 85,000 charities that existed in Canada.
+Charities were sixty times more likely to lose their charitable status for non-filing this one form compared to all the other reasons that the Charities Directorate of the Canada Revenue Agency (CRA) revokes charitable registrations combined.
+Charities learned that a non-filing of the T3010 is a very painful experience.

-CRA and others have spent a lot of time educating charities about the importance of filing the T3010 and it is beginning to pay off.
-Last year, according to CRA only about 700 charities lost their status because they failed to file their T3010.
-In addition to the educational initiatives CRA is also sending out reminder notices and calling charities to remind them of the filing requirements and it seems to be quite successful.
+CRA and others have spent a lot of time educating charities about the importance of filing the T3010 and it is paying off.
+Last year, according to CRA only about 600 charities lost their status because they failed to file their T3010.
+In addition to the educational initiatives, CRA is also sending out reminder notices and calling charities to remind them of the filing requirements and it seems to be quite successful.